Bouley-Creasy Fund for Earth and Climate Sciences

-Bruce A. Bouley was born in Worcester, Massachusetts, on June 11, 1947, and died of cancer in Golden, Colorado, on August 26, 2001, at the age of 54.
-A well-respected geologist, Bruce attributed much of his success to the Bates College experience.
-His decision to attend Bates was based largely on the school’s strong liberal arts tradition; after graduation, he became a life-long advocate for his alma mater.
+Bruce A. Bouley ‘69 was born in Worcester, Massachusetts in 1947, and died in Golden, Colorado in 2001, at the age of 54.
+A well-respected geologist, Bruce attributed much of his success to the Bates experience.
+His decision to attend Bates was based largely on the school’s strong liberal arts tradition; after graduation, he became a lifelong advocate for his alma mater.

-Grant awards will generally range from $100.00 to $500.00 depending on the quality and needs of the specific research projects, and will continue until the fund is completely depleted.
-There are no restrictions on the number of recipients each year, and at the discretion of the selection committee, students and/or continuing projects may receive Bouley Fund support in successive years.
+Grant awards generally range from $100.00 to $500.00, depending on the quality and needs of the specific research projects.
+There are no restrictions on the number of recipients each year.

-If for any reason the recipient of the grant is unable to fulfill their project obligations as stated in their proposal, the student will be responsible to repay back the grant money awarded.
-If the College has purchased airline tickets that the student does not use, the student is responsible to repay to the College for the price of the ticket.
-If the project has been started, then the amount of payment back will be determined by Kerry O’Brien in the Dean of the Faculty’s Office.
+If for any reason the recipient of the grant is unable to fulfill their project obligations as stated in their proposal, the student is responsible to repay the grant money awarded.
+If the College has purchased airline tickets that the student does not use, the student is responsible to repay the College for the price of the ticket.
+If the project is already underway, then the amount of payment back will be determined by Kerry O’Brien in the Dean of the Faculty’s Office.

 For more information please contact the chair of the Department of Earth and Climate Sciences.